 However you decide to answer this prompt, be sure to show admissions that you care about the wellbeing of others.
 And make sure they know you want to be part of positive change and will make UT Austin proud long after graduation.

-That being said, this essay is perfect for students who have encountered outstanding challenges, and need an opportunity to explain them.
+This essay is perfect for students who have encountered outstanding challenges, and need an opportunity to explain them.
 In fact, we recommend saving those details for an Additional Info essay, so that you can use the rest of your application to highlight other parts of your amazing personality.
 So, if something has happened that affected your academic performance, this is a great opportunity to explain the circumstances.
-Did an illness during your junior year cause your participation in clubs, sports, and activities to take a hit?
+Did a COVID-19 infection during your junior year cause your participation in clubs and activities to take a hit?
 Did a family emergency cause an overall drop in your GPA?
 A drop in grades or a gap in your resume does not define you.
 Remember to make this essay not about the things you couldn’t control, but the actions you took to improve the situation.
 You don’t want to come off as a victim of circumstance, but as a resilient person who can take steps to positively affect their situation.

 If you haven’t encountered an unforeseen emergency or special circumstance, then use this space as an opportunity to share a story that showcases your resilience.
 Maybe you were struggling in Physics class, so you employed the help of a tutor for one-on-one help.
 Did your grades improve?
 Did you learn something about yourself?